jmsmistral/lorix/README.md

 # Why Lorix?

-I want a _simple_ way to wrangle data with Javascript for some web projects.
+I built this because I wanted a _simple_ way to wrangle data with Javascript for some web projects.
 Rather than building something low-level from scratch, optimizing for performance, I opted to design a DataFrame abstraction over existing libraries like _lodash_ and _d3_.
 The idea isn't for this to compare performance-wise with other libraries (far from it!), but to provide an _intuitive_ API for anyone to pick-up and transform small to medium-sized datasets directly